-On October 10, 2019, FDA allowed marketing in the US of the OraQuick Ebola Rapid Antigen Test11 (a rapid diagnostic test) to detect Ebola virus antigens (proteins) in human blood from certain living individuals and samples from certain recently deceased individuals suspected to have died from Ebola.
+On October 10, 2019, the FDA allowed marketing in the US of the OraQuick Ebola Rapid Antigen Test, a rapid diagnostic test, to detect Ebola virus antigens (proteins) in human blood from certain living individuals and samples from certain recently deceased individuals suspected to have died from Ebola.9

-Other rapid tests have become available and include the DPP Ebola Antigen System12 and Cepheid Xpert® Ebola Assay13, both EUA test methods.
+Other rapid tests have become available including the DPP Ebola Antigen System and Cepheid Xpert® Ebola Assay, both EUA test methods.10,11

 All EVD suspect specimens must still be sent to the CDC or other Laboratory Response Network (LRN) facility.
 However, the implementation of in-house, rapid, presumptive Ebola testing can have a big impact on the facility's ability to provide additional diagnostic testing needed for the care of the patient.
 Each laboratory, working in a coordinated effort with its facility administrators and clinicians, should carefully consider and evaluate options that provide the best testing approach for its patients.